Listen to our fascinating series of podcasts, exploring the latest Parkinson's research (with a Scottish slant!)

 or listen on

-Episode 1 : Interview with Dr Angus Macleod, Honorary Consultant Neurologist, NHS Grampian & Clinical Senior Lecturer, University of Aberdeen.
+Episode 1 : Dr Angus Macleod, Honorary Consultant Neurologist, NHS Grampian & Clinical Senior Lecturer, University of Aberdeen.

-Julie Jones chats to Dr Angus Macleod about his own research work and finds out his thoughts on promising developments further afield.
+Julie Jones chats to Dr Angus Macleod about his research work, particularly prognostic modeling, and his thoughts on promising developments in Parkinson's research further afield.

-Episode 2 : Interview with Dr Carl Counsell, Consultant Neurologist, NHS Grampian & Clinical Reader, University of Aberdeen.
+Episode 2 : Dr Carl Counsell, Consultant Neurologist, NHS Grampian & Clinical Reader, University of Aberdeen.

 Julie Jones explores Dr Carl Counsell's long career in research alongside his clinical role and academic teaching, and his views on what the future might hold for Parkinson's research.

-Episode 3 : Interview with Dr. Julie Jones, Senior Lecturer in Physiotherapy, Robert Gordon University & CSO and Parkinson's UK Clinical Academic Fellow
+Episode 3 : Dr. Julie Jones, Senior Lecturer in Physiotherapy, Robert Gordon University & CSO and Parkinson's UK Clinical Academic Fellow

-Episode 4 : Interview with Tilo Kunath, Professor of Regenerative Neurobiology at the University of Edinburgh
+Episode 4 : Dr. Tilo Kunath, Professor of Regenerative Neurobiology at the University of Edinburgh

-Episode 5 : Interview with Alan Main, former Global President, Bayer Medical Care & previous Head of Consumer Healthcare at Sanofi.
+Episode 5 : Alan Main, former Global President, Bayer Medical Care & previous Head of Consumer Healthcare at Sanofi.

-Episode 6 : Interview with James Jopling, Scotland Director, Parkinson's UK
+Episode 6 : James Jopling, Scotland Director, Parkinson's UK

 James Jopling joined Parkinson's UK as Scotland Director in April 2022 in the wake of the Covid pandemic and just as the cost of living crisis started to bite.
 He talks to Julie Jones about the challenges facing the charity, and the role and value of its unique approach to patient involvement in research.

-Episode 7 : Interview with Prof. Gareth Jones, University of Aberdeen
+Episode 7 : Professor Gareth Jones, University of Aberdeen

 Demystifying all the jargon used in research!
 Professor Jones guides us through all the different kinds of trials, studies, and research, explaining what the different types are for and what they mean.
 Julie Jones asks why sample size is important, what is peer review and about the ethics process